Arasfon/Uni.Sem2.Web/README.md

 # Meowy (MTUCI.Web)

 **Meowy** is a website for the fictional cat café Meowy.
-It is also a course work for two university disciplines (Web programming and Databases).
+It is also coursework for two university courses ("Web programming" and "Databases").

 Website is available on [meowy.arasfon.ru](https://meowy.arasfon.ru)